Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

-In this post I am going to show you:
+In this post, I am going to show you:

 The only prerequisite is to have a running Kubernetes cluster.
 I have tested the configuration provided in this post on k3s (Rancher) and microk8s clusters.

-A note to k3s users: k3s ships with Traefik ingress controller; in this post, I am using nginx ingress controller.
+A note to k3s users: k3s ships with Traefik ingress controller; in this post, I am using the nginx ingress controller.
 To disable Traefik, you will need to add

 disable: - traefik